ctlab/samovar/README.md

 ### Usage

+### Demo version
+Demo is now avialable at /demo repository.
+To run it, install it and run demo.R

 ### If you want to run pipeline without contol on results, you can execute:
 ```R
 new_counts <- data %>% samovaR(...)